-The Earth has an imaginary pole that goes through its centre, through the North and South poles.
+The Earth has an imaginary axis that runs through its centre, connecting the North and South poles.
 This imaginary pole is called Earth’s axis.
-As you can see by the image below, the axis is slightly tilted, at around 23.4 degrees.
+As you can see by the image below, the Earth’s axis is slightly tilted, at an angle of approximately 23.4 degrees.

 The Earth’s spin is the rotation of Earth around its own axis, rotating counter-clockwise.

-When a planet spins once on its axis, this is how we define a ‘day’.
-So, it takes Earth 24 hours for Earth to make a complete turn on its axis.
-The sun does not light up the whole Earth at once, it does one half at a time.
+The Sun does not illuminate the whole Earth at once; it lights up one half at a time.
 This is why we have light and darkness, day and night.
 It will be daytime on the side of the Earth facing the Sun and night time for the side of the Earth facing away from the Sun.

 During the year, we can have different lengths of daytime.
 In the summer, daytime is the longest, but in the winter, daytime is the shortest.
 In summer, the sun rises higher in the sky than it does in winter.

 A year for a planet is the time it takes for it to go around the Sun completely.
-So, it takes the Earth 365 days to orbit the Sun and the orbit is in an elliptical shape.
+It takes Earth 365 days to complete an elliptical orbit around the Sun.
 Actually, it takes Earth around 365.25 days for Earth to orbit the Sun, which is why every 4 years there is a leap year.
-In a leap year there is an extra day.
+In a leap year, there is an extra day.

 Different planets in our solar system take different amounts of time to orbit the Sun.
 For example